awslabs/python-to-yaml-dag-converter-mwaa-serverless/README.md

 ```
 dag-converter convert <python-dag-file>
 ```
-Call with the `--help` for more options
+Call with the `--help` flag for more options

 ### **Step 3**: Review
 Review the converted Dags in the `output_yaml` folder in the current directory